top of page

 This is confirmed by Ofsted’s announcement.

-Rather than a simple headline judgement, the inspection outcome will be presented as a report card: a more detailed, accessible document that gives a visual “at-a-glance” grading grid, followed by narrative commentary in each area.
+Rather than a simple headline judgment, the inspection outcome will be presented as a report card: a more detailed, accessible document that gives a visual “at-a-glance” grading grid, followed by narrative commentary in each area.
+The aim is to give parents and carers clearer, more granular information about the school’s strengths and areas for improvement.
+Following pilot inspections, Ofsted confirmed that many schools found the new report cards and methodology fairer and more collaborative.
+Leaders valued the regular reflection meetings, learning walks with headteachers, and the move away from deep dives.

 Safeguarding will no longer simply be part of leadership and management – it will be evaluated on a ‘met’/‘not met’ basis and flagged high on the report card.